syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Sets the root class for Toolbar control theme
+Sets the root CSS class for Toolbar control to acheive the custom theme.

 #### Default Value